OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 There were twelve stones, each engraved like a seal with the name of one of the twelve tribes of Israel.

 ## Exodus 39:15
-For the breastpiece, they made chains of pure gold, twisted like cords.
+For the breastpiece, they fashioned chains of pure gold, twisted like cords.

 ## Exodus 39:16
 They crafted two gold filigree settings and two gold rings, and fastened the rings to the two corners of the breastpiece.